Ticks might be small bugs, but they can cause big problems for your dog.

 Ticks feed on blood.
 When one of them bites your dog, it can pass on illnesses like Lyme disease and Rocky Mountain spotted fever.
 Both of these can cause stiffness, joint pain, and other health problems.

-It takes a tick at least 24 hours of feeding to infect an animal.
-But if you know how to find and remove them early, you can lower the chances of your dog getting sick.
-You can also keep her from bringing one of these pests into your home, where it could attach itself to you and make you ill.
+If you know how to find and remove them early, you can lower the chances of your dog getting sick.
+You can also make sure she doesn’t bring one of these pests into your home, where it could attach itself to you and make you ill.

 How to Check Your Dog for Ticks

-1. Check her before you go inside, or just inside the door, to lower the chance of a tick coming into your home.
+1. Give her a once-over before you go inside, or just inside the door, to lower the chance that a tick will get into your home.

 2. Comb through her fur with your fingers.
 Press gently so you can feel any bumps on the skin.
 Ticks can be as small as a pinhead or as big as a grape.
-Be sure to look over her feet (including between her toes), inside her ears, and around her face and neck.
+Don’t forget to check her feet (including between her toes), inside her ears, and around her face and neck.

 3. If you find a bump, part your dog’s fur so you can see her skin.
 Look for a black, brown, or grayish-brown bug.
 You might only see the tick’s body, or you might see its legs, too.